 If you live in a house that was built in Edmonton during the turn of the century – the last century that is, your house probably had only 30-amp service.
 That wouldn’t really even run a toaster and an electric cook-top at the same time these days.
 Using a blow-dryer and kettle at the same time would blow a fuse.
 That 30-amp electrical service was common until the early 1940s when builders changed over to 60-amp service and by now all 30-amp systems in Edmonton should have been replaced with at least 60-amp service.

-60-amp service isn’t that bad if you have a gas stove and gas dryer
+60-amp service isn’t that bad if you have a gas stove and a gas dryer

 60-amp service wasn’t that bad back in the 1950s if you have a gas stove and gas dryer and most people did have a gas stove – and they hung their laundry to dry or maybe had a gas dryer – which worked perfectly fine.
 This doesn’t often suffice today, however – nowadays you really should have 100-amp service for insurance and for future use.
 For example, what if you want to change your stove to electrical?
 What is your gas dryer breaks or you’re wanting to switch to an electric one?
 100-amp service started to be used in homes by the late 1950s, so if your house was built before then, it may have been 60-amp service.